 It’s a game changer.

-Update: 17 April 2019 – it’s been pointed out to me that Nuud’s tubes, while they’re not petroleum-based, are still plastic.
+Update: 17 April 2019 – it has been pointed out to me that Nuud’s tubes, while they’re not petroleum-based, are still plastic.
 The sugarcane packaging is 100% recyclable, which is great, but I know none of us is trying to recycle our way out of this plastic crisis.
 Because it’s marketed as sugarcane, not plastic, I assumed the tube would be biodegradable.
 That’s on me – I should have done more research.
 My husband is using Earth Conscious deodorant at the moment; it works well (he’s a gardener, so he really puts it to the test with his physical job!) and comes in a cardboard tube.
 Unfortunately, I’m super sensitive to baking soda, which rules out a lot of great brands for me.
+I’m now using Fat and the Moon’s Sensitive Pit Cream and I love it!

 I’ve tried making the switch to natural deodorant.
 So.
 Many.
 Times.